Calcium Supplements: History, Benefits, Myths, Dangers and More!

 Obviously, you’ll need to take your budget in to consideration when you’re comparing calcium supplements.
 It may be tempting to opt for the cheaper option, but it’s important to remember that, like a lot of things in life, you tend to get what you pay for when it comes to calcium supplements.

-In the long run, spending a little extra on a calcium supplement that provides all the vitamins and minerals you need to support strong, healthy bones can save you thousands of dollars, and the stress, of potential osteoporosis complications like fractures further down the line.
+In the long run, spending a little extra on a calcium supplement that provides all the vitamins and minerals you need to support strong, healthy bones can save you thousands of dollars, and the stress, of potential complications like fractures further down the line.
 The same isn’t true of a cheaper calcium supplement that only provides calcium and vitamin D.

 View your bone health as if you were building a house.
 You could use cheap materials like wood or straw to save money and you would in essence have a house.
 But further down the line, a strong gust of wind (or the huff and puff of a big bad wolf) would blow the house down and you’d have to spend more money to rebuild your house, and deal with any other issues it may cause.

 But if you spend a little more money in the first place to buy strong materials like brick and mortar, your house would withstand the gust of wind, and you wouldn’t have to shell out on rebuilding your house from scratch.

 What it all boils down to, is what you’re hoping to achieve by taking a calcium supplement.
-For a lot of people, that is to stop bone loss, increase bone density, and escape the fear and paranoia of osteoporosis.
+For a lot of people, that is to stop bone loss, increase bone density, and escape the fear and paranoia of low bone density.

 So how do you know if a calcium supplement can deliver those results?
 Well, the best way is to determine whether scientific studies have confirmed the effectiveness of a calcium supplement.

 Tip: Studies have shown that many rock-based calcium supplements can slow down the rate of bone loss, but only one calcium supplement has been supported to increase bone density.
 You’ll find a little extra information on this supplement below the considerations section…